Public Speaking and Presentations

 For more information on bringing me to your college or community, contact me.

-I have taught comics-making workshops and classes at the University of Michigan, the Fine Arts Work Center, Albion College, and in international locations like Mexico, Burma, Algeria, Bahrain, and Palestine.
-I have served as a graduate thesis advisor, and have also mentored students via phone and Skype.
-For more information, contact me.
+In addition, I have taught comics-making workshops and classes at the Society of Illustrators, the University of Michigan, the Fine Arts Work Center, the College Media Association, Albion College, and in international locations like Mexico, Burma, Algeria, Bahrain, and Palestine.
+I have served as a comics thesis advisor, and have also mentored students via phone and Skype.
+For more information about my availability and rates, contact me.